Many opportunities for free drawing (with some more structured tasks) has many advantages

 Children acquire the basic graphic skills through dedicated practice

 Young children with good graphic skills have usually spent quite a lot of time drawing over a number of years.
-This experience provides the child with the necessary practice to acquire the sensorimotor control needed for the basic graphic skills.
-Importantly children with good drawing skills have learned to use a do-check-do approach to improving their motor skills.
+This experience provides the child with the necessary practice to acquire the sensorimotor control needed for drawing the basic graphic elements.

 Learning to draw a circle - a case study in drawing development over several years